knpuniversity/symfony2-rest/knpu/episode2/api-problem-format.md

 Second, check out the fields: the main ones are `type` and `title`. `type` is a unique string for *what* went wrong.
 It's supposed to be a URL - our's is just a key.
 We'll revisit that later.
-This says `title` is a human-readable summary and there are a bunch of other optional fields.
+Next, this says `title` is a human-readable version of `type` and there are a bunch of other optional fields.
 The [Extension Members](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00#section-3.2) section says that you can also add whatever other fields you want.
 We're adding an extra `errors` key.